Continuing Education Requirements for Athletic Trainers

 Requests for Departmental Approval

 Requests for approval from the Department are not required for national, regional or state health care professional associations.
-Requests for approval of continuing education programs should be delivered to the department by email or regular mailby the course provider or sponsor and must address the following criteria:
+To request approval, submit the Athletic Trainer Non-Accredited Continuing Education Provider Application which can be submitted by email to email@example.com or mail and must include the following criteria:

 - Relevance of the subject matter to increase or support the development of skill and competence in athletic training